-4.2 What is Strategic Leadership?
+What is Strategic Leadership?

 'Strategic leadership' is the focus of D4.1.
 In the context of the PSF 2023 and Descriptor 4, this is defined as leadership which provides vision and direction and transforms practice and outcomes.
 The impact of this is shown in relation to teaching and / or the support of learning.
 Leadership practice is more than an operational process.
-For D4.2 you need to show how your strategic leadership has achieved and involved the development and implementation of strategies, or policies, or procedures, or initiatives (see Section 5 below for more information).
+For D4.2 you need to show how your strategic leadership has achieved and involved the development and implementation of strategies, or policies, or procedures, or initiatives.